Keanu-Sisouk/W2-PD-Dict/README.md

 python3 pythonScriptParsingTest.py
 ```

-Both of those scripts will ask you the number of threads allocated for the experiments, type it and press enter.
+Both of those scripts will ask you the number of threads allocated for the experiments when the following
+sentence appears `Please chose the number of threads: ` type it and press enter.
 Some warnings from Paraview are expected, they should not cause any problems.
 A time table will appear at the end in the terminal.
 The outputs of the experiments (the dictionary and the weights) can be found in the Outputs directory